pie-flavor/Boop/README.md

 `groups[]`: Each string in here represents a group of people that can be mentioned.
 A person is in a group if they have the permission node `boop.group.<group_name>`.
 If the group name contains dots, they are changed in the permission to be underscores.
 `title{}`: If `use` is true, then `text` will be shown to the player as a subtitle when they are mentioned.
 `restricted[]`: Anything in this list has restricted usage for mentioning; the permission `boop.use.<boop_text>` will be required to boop them.
 For example, you may have a group `all`, and all users have `boop.group.all`; if you restrict `all`, and only give `boop.use.all` to admins, only admins will be able to boop via `@all`.
 `aliases{}`: Here, you can supply aliases for players.
 For example, if I gave myself an alias `Owner` on my server, players typing `@Owner` would boop me.
 This is recommended over groups for single players.
+`blacklisted-channels[]`: A list of class names of channels to _not_ replace with a BoopableChannel. e.g. `io.github.nucleuspowered.nucleus.api.chat.NucleusChatChannel$StaffChat`

 ### Commands